 HIA Media Release | 6th September 2013

-Jury Citation: The selection panel noted “A holistic design is clearly evident when one looks at or lives in the Baalijin House, with the assurance of passive design, and sustainable energy systems and materials ultimately reducing the building’s energy demand, and creating an organic, contemporary and affordable home.”
+The selection panel noted that a holistic design is clearly evident when one looks at or lives in the Baalijin House, with the assurance of passive design, and sustainable energy systems and materials ultimately reducing the building’s energy demand, and creating an organic, contemporary and affordable home.

-Jury citation: The jury commended FD+A for “combining a thoughtful layered plan with tactile materials to produce a simple, warm, well crafted house.”
+The jury commended FD+A for combining a thoughtful layered plan with tactile materials to produce a simple, warm, well crafted house.

 Giidany Miirlarl Education Space, Coffs Harbour

 Fisher Design + Architecture in association with Mackenzie Pronk Architects